stain/ro-crate-paper/manuscript.md

 The initial concept of RO-Crate was formed at the first Workshop on Research Objects ([RO2018](https://www.researchobject.org/ro2018/)) at the IEEE eScience conference, which followed up considerations made at a [RDA meeting on Research Data Packaging](https://rd-alliance.org/approaches-research-data-packaging-rda-11th-plenary-bof-meeting) that found similar goals across multiple data packaging efforts [@doi:10.5281/zenodo.3250687] of simplicity, structured metadata and the use of JSON-LD.

-Discussions at RO2018 identified that while the original Wf4Ever Research Object ontologies [] in principle were sufficient for packaging research artifact with rich descriptions, in practice, due to their reliance on Semantic Web technologies and other ontologies, they were considered inaccessible for regular programmers (e.g. Web developers) and in danger of being incomprehensible for domain scientists.
+Discussions at RO2018 identified that while the original Wf4Ever Research Object ontologies [@doi:10.1016/j.websem.2015.01.003] in principle were sufficient for packaging research artifact with rich descriptions, in practice, due to their reliance on Semantic Web technologies and other ontologies, they were considered inaccessible for regular programmers (e.g. Web developers) and in danger of being incomprehensible for domain scientists.

 DataCrate [@doi:10.5281/zenodo.1445817] was presented at RO2018 as a promising lightweight alternative approach, and an agreement was made by a group of volunteers to attempt building “RO Lite” as a combination of DataCrate's implementation and Research Object's principles.

 This set of volunteers were primarily digital library and semantic web experts.
 This group has subsequently grown to include domain scientists, developers, publishers and more.
-This multiple perspective view has meant that the specification has been able to be used in a variety of domains, from bioinformatics to cultural heritage.
+This multiple perspective view has meant that the specification has been able to be used in a variety of domains, from bioinformatics and regulatory submissions to humanities and cultural heritage preservation.

-Engagement with other projects EOSC-Life, Bioschemas, etc.
+The RO-Crate community is strongly engaged with the European-wide biology collaboration ELIXIR [@doi:10.1016/j.tibtech.2012.02.002], along with European Open Science Cloud (EOSC) projects including EOSC-Life and FAIRplus.
+RO-Crate is also maintaining collaborations with Bioschemas, GA4GH, OpenAIRE and multiple H2020 projects.

 A key set of stakeholders has been developers.
 The community has made a point of attracting developers that are able to implement the specifications but importantly takes “developer user experience” in mind.
 Namely, that the specifications are straightforward to implement and thus does not require expertise in technologies that are not widely deployed to implement.